 Overview

-Note: This product has been discontinued by HoneyStick.
-This review is preserved for owners seeking information about their device.
+Note: HoneyStick discontinued this product.
+This review is for current owners looking for info about their device.

 Design & Build Quality

-Build quality was solid.
-The device felt substantial without being heavy, and the finish resisted fingerprints and wear.
-The 510-threaded atomizer connected securely in the bowl area.
+Build quality is solid without being heavy.
+The finish holds up well against fingerprints and daily wear.
+The 510-threaded atomizer connects securely in the bowl.

 Aesthetic Appeal